dcsteve24/Ansible-Linux-Audit-Grab/README.md

 5. ./playbooks/Move_Audit.yml, enter your ansible user you SSH/sudo with.
 Remove the #--->

 I typically run this play with ansible-playbooks -kK --ask-vault-pass path_to_playbook.yml

+# Note
+This includes exemptions for fail2ban, to prevent the accidental deletion of its main log.